I am an assistant professor at the Department of Biological Sciences at Mississippi State University. I am also the curator of the herbarium MISSA.

 He will be studying species limits and hybridization in Heuchera in the Southeast, both from genomic and phenotypic perspectives.

 This could also be you!
-We have many opportunities in the lab for motivated undergraduates who need research experience in the life sciences, including upcoming positions funded by the National Science Foundation!
+We have many opportunities in the lab for motivated undergraduates who need research experience in the life sciences, including REU positions funded by the National Science Foundation!